hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/readme.md

 - Make use of a CSS library such as Bootstrap.
 - Add image upload functionality.

-The aim of the project was to consolidate our learning from weeks 4 & 5 of the course: in particular the concepts of 'Frontend' and 'Backend', OOJS, and database relationship and associations, as well as the use of Express, EJS, Mongoose, and MongoDB.
+The aim of the project was to consolidate our learning from weeks 4 & 5 of the course: in particular the concepts of 'Frontend' and 'Backend', OOJS, and non-relational database associations, as well as the use of Express, EJS, Mongoose, and MongoDB.
 In addition to consolidating knowledge, this project provided a first experience of working with another developer, with all the additional considerations and necessities, for example management of Git/GitHub process, communication and planning, and collaborative problem-solving.

 ## Key takeaways and learnings: